ThePorofessor/Roguemon-Rivals-Spring-Showdown/README.md

 <h1 align="center">HOW TO JOIN</h1>

 Join our [Community Discord](https://discord.gg/uutypZMtTk) and emote on the tournament announcement or send me a DM on Discord (ThePorofessor) and I will get you the tournament role!
+Anyone can join until Round 1 ends (June 17th at 11:59 PM).
+Once round 1 ends the bottom of the leaderboard will be cut and admission will be closed.

 ---
 <h1 align="center">ROUND OVERVIEW</h1>